scrapinghub/slackbot/README.md

     message.reply('...')
 ```

-The above default handler would only handle the messages which must (1) match the specified pattern and (2) can't be handled by any other registered hanlder.
+The above default handler would only handle the messages which must (1) match the specified pattern and (2) can't be handled by any other registered handler.

 ## List of third party plugins